-- 2. The decisions of the Constitutional Court enter in force the day of their publication in the Official Journal.
-Constitutional Court can decide that the law or normative act is to be invalidated on another date.
-The minority's opinion is published together with the decision. - 1.
-The decisions of the Constitutional Court shall be final and binding for enforcement. - 2.
+- 1. The decisions of the Constitutional Court shall be final and binding for enforcement. - 2.
 The decisions of the Constitutional Court shall enter into force on the day of their publication in the Official Journal.
 The Constitutional Court may decide that its decision, which has examined the act, gives effect on another date. - 3.
 The dissenting opinion shall be published along with the final decision.

 - 1. Acceptance of complaints for adjudication is decided by a number of judges as determined by law. - 2.
-The Constitutional Court decides with the majority of all its members. - 2.
 The Constitutional Court makes its final decisions by the majority of all its members, unless otherwise provided for by law.

-- 1. The Constitutional Court is put into motion only on the request of:
+- 1. Recourse to the Constitutional Court shall be sought upon the request of:

-- a) the President of the Republic;
+- a) President of the Republic;

-- b) the Prime Minister;
+- b) Prime Minister;

-- c) not less than one-fifth of the deputies;
+- c) Not less than one-fifth of the members of Assembly; ç) People's Advocate;

-- c) the Chairman of High State Audit;
+- d) Head of High State Audit;

-- d) every court according to Article 145, paragraph 2 of this Constitution;

-- dh) the People's Advocate;